SeungwonMJ/CS-470-Data-Mining/README.md

 # CS-470-Data-Mining

-# Heart Attack Risk Prediction Project
+# Heart Attack Risk Prediction: A Data Mining Approach

 This project uses data mining to predict the risk of heart attacks, focusing on how different health factors matter for different age groups.
 We looked at a dataset of 302 patients with 14 health features.